brpaz-graveyard/cerebro-decode/README.md

 # Cerebro-decode

-> Cerebro plugin for decoding strings into multiple formats (base64, html, url ...)
+> Cerebro plugin for decoding strings into multiple formats like Base64, HTML or URL.
+The oposite of [cerebro-encode](https://github.com/brpaz/cerebro-encode) plugin.

 ![](demo.gif)